 Instead of a traditional therapy setting where client and therapist sit opposite each other in an indoor office setting, why not take the therapy outside for some fresh air and a fresh perspective?
-Therapy sessions and content are no different…only the setting in which the conversations take place.
+Therapy sessions and content are generally no different…only the setting in which the conversations take place.

 FAQs about Walk-and-Talk Therapy?